ImreAngelo/OAuth2.1-with-WebAuthn/README.md

 ## OAuth 2.1 Protocol
-Defined in <a href="https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-13">an active RFC draft</a>[^1], OAuth 2.1 aims to simplify and unifi the many protocols part of the previous OAuth 2.0 standard (various requests for comment, including <a href="https://datatracker.ietf.org/doc/html/rfc6749">RFC6749</a>)
+Defined in an active RFC draft[^1], OAuth 2.1 aims to simplify and unifi the many protocols part of the previous OAuth 2.0 standard (various requests for comment, including RFC6749[^2])

 <picture>
   <source